life1347/openstack-deploy-scripts/README.md

-Openstack Icehouse Installation scripts for Ubuntu 14.04 LTS
+Openstack Juno Installation scripts for Ubuntu 14.04 LTS
 ================

 For Openstack Controller :